 Can I File a Wrongful Death Claim for an Infant or Elderly Person?

 Trying to adapt the price-setting protocol in a wrongful death case to the death of an elderly person or a child is complicated.
-How do you determine future monetary contributions of a retired person or of a child?
-There are particular principles to help guide a wrongful death lawyer
+How do you determine the future monetary contributions of a retired person or a child?
+There are particular principles to help guide a wrongful death lawyer when trying to assess the unrecoverable financial value of death correctly.

 Death of a Child

-It is fairly simple to calculate the financial loss when an income-producing adult dies.
-However, there are other factors considered such as the love, nurturing, possible childbearing services, and companionship considerations in an adult relationship.
-But when a young son or daughter dies, the damages the parents can recover is limited.
-That amount is calculated by looking at:
+It is relatively simple to calculate the financial loss when an income-producing adult dies.
+However, there are other factors considered, such as the love, nurturing, possible childbearing services, and companionship considerations in an adult relationship.
+But when a young son or daughter dies, the damages the parents can recover are limited.
+Our Baltimore, MD wrongful death lawyer will tell you that amount is calculated by looking at:

 - The earning potential of the child